Richard Mortimer

 Sources

-1 Compiler, Research conducted by a descendant of Richard Mortimer's first marriage to Mary Briant and kindly shared July 2010.
+1 Research conducted by a descendant of Richard Mortimer's first marriage to Mary Briant and kindly shared July 2010.

 2 Charleton Parish Registers.